-- CG1 Developing the ability to adapt to new situations and solve problems effectively. - CG3 Showing abilities for interpersonal relationships. - CG4 Recognizing the different theoretical perspectives in relation to the topics worked, comment on the conclusions and make decisions. - CG5 Demonstrating critical capacity to make relevant decisions. - CG6 Reflecting on the own limitations in a self-critical way and contemplating the possibility of seeking interdisciplinary collaborations. - CG7 Acting with creativity, research culture and professional communication. - CG10 Respecting the fundamental rights of equality between women and men, the promotion of Human Rights and the values of a culture of peace and democratic values. - CE1 Identifying and analyzing the characteristics and needs of people, groups and organizations, as well as relevant contexts for the requested service. - CE3 Applying information collection techniques and obtain relevant data for the evaluation of psychological programs and / or interventions. - CE5 Designing and implementing a psychological intervention strategy / plan, depending on the contexts or services requested. - CE7 Providing information to users and establish an adequate interpersonal relationship, considering the different contexts of professional relationship. - CE8 Preparing technical, oral and written reports, of the results of the evaluation process, of the investigation or the services demanded, respecting the ethical commitment that demands the diffusion of psychological knowledge. - CE9 Using the different documentary sources in psychology, show a mastery of the strategies necessary to access the information and assess the need for documentary update. - CE10 Managing, analyzing and interpreting data in the frameworks of the disciplinary knowledge of the different fields of psychology. - CE12 Disseminating knowledge derived from the theoretical reviews and the results of the psychological investigation. - CT1 Acquiring an adequate oral and written comprehension and expression in Catalan and Spanish. - CT2 Acquiring a significant command of a foreign language, especially English. - CT3 Acquiring training in the use of new technologies and information and communication technologies.
+- CG1 Developing the ability to adapt to new situations and solve problems effectively. - CG3 Showing abilities for interpersonal relationships. - CG4 Recognizing the different theoretical perspectives in relation to the topics worked, comment on the conclusions and make decisions. - CG5 Demonstrating critical capacity to make relevant decisions. - CG6 Reflecting on the own limitations in a self-critical way and contemplating the possibility of seeking interdisciplinary collaborations. - CG7 Acting with creativity, research culture and professional communication. - CG10 Respecting the fundamental rights of equality between women and men, the promotion of Human Rights and the values of a culture of peace and democratic values. - CE1 Identify and analyze the characteristics and needs of people, groups and organizations, as well as relevant contexts for the requested service. - CE2 Plan the evaluation of the programs and / or psychological interventions, selecting the appropriate indicators and techniques. - CE4 Analyze and interpret the results of the psychological evaluation. - CE7 Provide information to users and establish an interpersonal relationship appropriate, taking into account the different contexts of professional relationship. - CE8 Prepare technical, oral and written reports, on the results of the evaluation process, of the investigation or the services demanded, respecting the ethical commitment that diffusion demands of psychological knowledge.

+CE9 Use the different documentary sources in psychology, show a domain of the strategies needed to access information and assess the need for updating documentary.

+CE10 Manage, analyze and interpret data in the knowledge frameworks disciplines of the different fields of psychology.